Menniti/api-spacex-backend/README.md

-# Luiz Menniti - Resolution Tests
+# Luiz Menniti - Case Study

 # Question 1
 I`ve setup a docker-compose that has 1 image, that starts 2 container